 Proper exterior lighting is an important part of Lenoir-Rhyne University's commitment to campus security and safety.
 Parking lots, walkways, and building exteriors are well lit and are checked regularly by the Public Safety.
 Shrubbery, trees, and other vegetation on campus are trimmed on a regular basis.
 Public Safety routinely checks the campus for security and safety concerns.
 Any problem found is reported to the proper department(s).
-If you become aware of one of these safety or security issues related to campus facilities - like a deficiency in lighting - please report your concern to the Public Safety office on the Hickory Campus during normal business hours from 8:00 a.m. - 5:00 p.m. at (828) 328-7145.
-If you need to report an emergency related to a campus facility, please call the 24-hour on-duty security officer at (828) 328-7146.
+If you become aware of one of these safety or security issues related to campus facilities - like a deficiency in lighting - please report your concern to the Public Safety office on the Hickory Campus during normal business hours from 8:00 a.m. - 5:00 p.m. at 828.328.7145.
+If you need to report an emergency related to a campus facility, please call the 24-hour on-duty Public Safety officer at 828.328.7146.

-On the Columbia campus, you can report these concerns to the Security Office during normal business hours at (803) 461-3268.
-In cases of emergency (life or property threatening situation) occurring after 4:30 p.m. or on weekends, call the on-duty campus security officer at (828) 303-6640 and/or contact the appropriate emergency responders (police, fire or ambulance) or call 911.
+On the Columbia campus, you can report these concerns to the Public Safety Office during normal business hours at 803.461.3268.
+In cases of emergency (life or property threatening situation) occurring after 4:30 p.m. or on weekends, call the on-duty campus Public Safety officer at 828.303.6640 and/or contact the appropriate emergency responders (police, fire or ambulance) or call 911.

-For the Asheville campus, call 911 or (828) 252-1110 to reach the Asheville Police Department, or contact campus administration at (828) 407-4263.
+For the Asheville campus, call 911 or 828.252.1110 to reach the Asheville Police Department, or contact campus administration at 828.407.4263.